- Also known as

 - Life dates

-- No.4, the East side of Leicester Fields, London
+- 4, the East side of Leicester Fields, London

 - Scottish manufacturer of impressions of intaglio gems and of glass paste portrait cameos.
 Born near Glasgow; trained as a stonemason, learnt modelling; became assistant in 1763 to Henry Quinn, a physician in Dublin whose pastime was making imitation gems, and together they invented a vitreous paste for use in making imitations and impressions of such items.
 Moved to London in 1766.
 Commissioned by Catherine the Great to supply her with a complete collection of gem imitations; later employed Eric Raspe to catalogue his own collection which totalled over 15,000 items.